Do you want to stay logged in?

 Description:

-We have lived in a world of diversity and personal expression for quite some time.
-From THC infused seltzer water to kombucha cocktails, hybrid beverages reflect changing values.
-Although blending beer and wine is no longer unheard of, beer and coffee has been around since the 1990's.
-And it (as well as others) has given beer a place among hybrid beverages.
+Dive into the world of gluten-free beer brewing with this creative recipe featuring gluten-free grains and a hop schedule that enhances aroma and drinkability.
+It’s tailored for gluten-free homebrewers who love experimenting with millet, buckwheat, and rice malts for great tasting homemade beer.
+Although blending beer and wine is no longer unheard of, beer and coffee blending has been around since the 1990's.
+And this pairing has given beer (including gluten-free) a place among hybrid beverages.
 This is a adaptation of a coffee infused German dark lager featured in the March/April 2010 issue of Zymurgy.
+Perfect for all-grain beginners and pros alike.

 Ingredients: